WVU-ASEL/glidar/README.md

 can be used to test pose determination algorithms.

 The simulated range images are a first-order approximation of what a real LIDAR sensor would observe.
-Noise can be added in the fragment shader, and basic textures are supported (bump maps are not yet available).
+Basic textures are supported.

 Note that GLIDAR does not model a specific sensor system.
 However, it can be easily modified to model a sensor.